 It is our firm’s policy to try to resolve disputes in a manner that is most cost effective and efficient for our clients.
 If litigation becomes unavoidable, we will provide the appropriate legal guidance and Court representation that the circumstances of a client’s case require.
 For more information, see our “Civil & Commercial Litigation” legal practice area.

 If you require assistance with a trademark dispute and/or a trademark infringement, you should make an appointment to see one of our Intellectual Property Solicitors.
-We will usually see you in our Sydney CBD Head Office or otherwise will see you in one of our branch offices.
-To view a complete list of our branch offices, please peruse the "Locations" tab or contact our main office line on (02) 9233 4048 or email email@example.com.
+Please contact us by telephone on (02) 9233 4048 or send an email to firstname.lastname@example.org.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.